a1eko/treem/docs/source/introduction.rst

 .. rubric:: Tree Data Structure and Morphometry Terminology

 Tree
-    A tree is a hierarchical data structure where each element has no more than one parent to which it becomes a child.
-An element in the tree may link to one, several or no child elements.
-By definition, a tree has no loops.
+    A tree is a hierarchical data structure in which each element has at most one parent, to which it is considered a child.
+Each element may have one, several, or no child elements.
+By definition, a tree contains no loops.

 Node
-    An element of the tree.
-In ``treem``, each node contains the reconstruction data of a single row of SWC file.
+    A single element of the tree.
+In ``treem``, each node contains the reconstruction data corresponding to one row in an SWC file.

 Sub-tree, branch
-    Part of a tree descendant of a given node of that tree.
+    A part of the tree that descends from a specific node.

 Parent
-    A node in the tree which has a further descendant sub-tree.
+    A node that has one or more child nodes.

 Child
-    A node which has parent, is a child of the parent node.
+    A node that has a parent node and is considered its descendant.

 Root
     A node which has no parent.
 Each tree has always one unique root node.

 Siblings
-    All nodes with the same parent.
+    All child nodes of the same parent.

 Degree
-    The total number of children of the given node.
+    The total number of children that a given node has.

 Leaf, terminal, tip
     A node which has no children.
-A leaf has degree of 0.
+A leaf has a degree of 0.

 Fork, branching point
     A node which has more than one child.
-A fork has degree higher than
+A fork has a degree greater than
-    1. Forks with the degree of 2 are also called `bifurcation points`.
+    1. Forks with a degree of 2 are also called `bifurcation points`.

 Depth, level
-    The depth of a node is the number of connections from the root of the tree to that node.
+    The depth of a node is the number of connections between the root of the tree and that node.

 Path
-    A sequence of nodes in the descending order.
+    A sequence of nodes traversed in descending order from parent to child.

 Height
-    The total number of the nodes in the longest path of the tree, counted from the root.
+    The total number of nodes in the longest path of the tree, counted from the root.

 Size
-    The total number of the nodes in the tree.
+    The total number of nodes in the tree.

 Breadth
-    The total number of the leaves of a given sub-tree.
+    The total number of leaves in a given sub-tree.

 Width
-    The total number of the nodes of the same level as a given node.
+    The total number of the nodes at the same level as a given node.

 Segment
-    Geometrical part of the reconstructed neurite between the parent and the child nodes, `i.e.` a cone with the radius of the parent node at the base and the radius of the child node at the top.
-The height of the cone is the eucledian distance between the parent and the child nodes.
+    The geometric portion of a reconstructed neurite located between a parent and its child node.
+It can be represented as a cone with the radius of the parent node at the base and the radius of the child node at the top.
+The height of the cone corresponds to the Euclidean distance between the parent and child nodes.

 Section
-    A part of the tree between two structural points (root, fork or leaf).
+    A portion of the tree located between two structural points (root, fork, or leaf).

 Stem
-    The first non-somatic node of a section descendant to the root.
+    The first non-somatic node of a section descending from the root.

 Tree traversal
-    The method to visit all nodes of a tree.
-The tree traversal can be done in depth-first search order or breadth-first search order.
-The three forms of the deapth-first traversal are `in-order`, `pre-order` and `post-order`.
-The breadth-first traversal is `level-order`.
-    For the recursive implementation of the above traversal algorithms see the ``treem.Tree`` code.
+    A method for visiting all nodes of a tree.
+Traversal can be performed in either depth-first search (DFS) or breadth-first search (BFS) order.
+The three forms of depth-first traversal are `in-order`, `pre-order`, and `post-order`, while breadth-first traversal is referred to as `level-order`.
+For recursive implementations of these traversal algorithms, see the ``treem.Tree`` source code.

 .. rubric:: Data Format Restrictions

-Original SWC format is fairly flexible in its definition.
-The only strict requirement is that the data has the uniform 7-field record length and defines a topological tree structure.
-By design of the module ``treem``, additional restrictions are imposed to standardize the data organisation and speed up the processing.
+The original SWC format is fairly flexible in its definition.
+The only strict requirement is that the data maintain a uniform seven-field record length and represent a topological tree structure.
+In the design of the ``treem`` module, additional restrictions are introduced to standardize data organization and improve processing efficiency.

-* The input SWC file should have more than one data row.
-Comments and the metadata lines starting with the symbol '#' are ignored.
+* The input SWC file must contain more than one data row.
+Comment and metadata lines that begin with the ``#`` symbol are ignored.

-* Each data row should have 7 fields.
+* Each data row must contain seven fields.

-* The first node has ID of '1' and the parent ID of '-1', i.e. it is the root of the tree.
+* The first node must have an ID of ``1`` and a parent ID of ``-1``;
+  in other words, it represents the root of the tree.

-* The root node belongs to the soma.
+* The root node corresponds to the soma.

-* The point type could only be from the set '{1, 2, 3, 4}'.
+* The point type must belong to the set ``{1, 2, 3, 4}``.

-* The node IDs of type ``int`` are unique and positive.
-ID of '0' is not defined.
+* Node IDs (of type ``int``) must be unique and positive.
+An ID of ``0`` is not defined.

-* The parent IDs are a subset of the node IDs, except the parent ID of root, '-1'.
+* Parent IDs must form a subset of the node IDs, except for the parent ID of the root, which is ``-1``.

-* The node IDs have the constant increment of '1'.
+* Node IDs must increase sequentially by a constant increment of ``1``.

-* The parent ID is always smaller than the node ID of a given node.
+* The parent ID of a node must always be smaller than its own node ID.

-* The point type of the node is the same as the point type of its parent, unless the parent is root.
-Neurites of different types emerge from the soma and don't change their type.
+* The point type of a node must match the point type of its parent, unless the parent is the root.
+Neurites of different types emerge from the soma and retain their type along their branches.